Business and Enterprise

 Because RDP connections use network port 3389 by default, threat actors target this port for on-path attacks, also known as man-in-the-middle attacks.
 In an on-path attack, a threat actor places themselves between the client and server machines, where they can intercept, read and modify communications going back and forth.

-First, decide if your organization really needs to use RDP, or if you’d be better off with an RDP alternative, such as virtual network computing (VNC), a platform-agnostic graphical desktop sharing system.
+First, decide if your organisation really needs to use RDP, or if you’d be better off with an RDP alternative, such as virtual network computing (VNC), a platform-agnostic graphical desktop sharing system.
 If RDP is your best option, limit access only to users who absolutely need it, and lock down access to port 3389.
 Options for securing port 3389 include:

 Comprehensive password security is just as important as protecting against port-based attacks: